WarpDreams/cloudatlas/cloudatlas/README.md

 ```

-The complete example including the swagger file can be found under folder [hello-stack](hello-stack)
+The complete example including the swagger file can be found here: [hello-stack-cloudatlas](https://github.com/WarpDreams/cloudatlas/tree/master/hello-stack)

 ### 4. Deploy the stack